ruslanmv/ruslanmv.github.io/_pages/projects.md

 I develop advanced cloud-based solutions and migrate existing workloads to the cloud.

 ##  Cloud Data Science

 <img src="https://github.com/ruslanmv/ruslanmv.github.io/raw/master/assets/images/IBM-logo.jpg" style="zoom:11%;" />

-I am interested in the analysis of data to make **predictions** in the sector of the Industry and Science, such in Data Science and develop algorithms in Machine Learning.
+I perform analysis of data to make **predictions** in the sector of the Industry and Science, such in Data Science and develop algorithms in Machine Learning.